NetScaler: Products

 NetScaler is Cloud Software Group’s core networking product.
 It is an application delivery controller (ADC), a tool that improves the delivery speed and quality of applications to an end user.
 The product is aimed at business customers and it performs tasks such as traffic optimization, L4-L7 load balancing, and web app acceleration while maintaining data security.

 NetScaler monitors server health and allocates network and application traffic to additional servers for efficient use of resources.
 It also performs several kinds of caching and compression.
 It can be made a server proxy, process SSL requests, and offers VPN and micro-app VPN operations.
 It also includes NetScaler application firewall and SSL encryption capabilities.
 NetScaler ADC can manage traffic during DDoS attacks, making sure traffic gets to critical applications.
 Additionally, NetScaler's logs of network activity feed into Citrix's cloud-based analytics service and are used to analyze and identify security risks.

 There are five versions of NetScaler: NetScaler MPX, a hardware-based appliance for use in data centers; NetScaler SDX, a hardware-based appliance intended for service providers that provides virtualization delivering multitenancy for virtual and cloud-based data centers; NetScaler VPX, a software-based application that is implemented as a virtual machine and intended for small business use; and NetScaler CPX, a NetScaler ADC packaged in a container and designed for cloud and microservices applications.
 NetScaler BLX, a bare metal solution that can run on top of any Linux, while offering line-rate performance.

-In addition, the NetScaler line of products include Citrix SD-WAN, formerly CloudBridge SD-WAN, which provides software-defined wide-area networking and branch networking. the SD-WAN product was end of sale on December 31st of 2022.
+In addition, the NetScaler line of products include Citrix SD-WAN, formerly CloudBridge SD-WAN, which provides software-defined wide-area networking and branch networking. the SD-WAN product was end of sale on December 31, 2022.
 NetScaler Unified Gateway offers secure remote access of virtual desktops and a variety applications from a single point of entry and with single sign-on (SSO).

-The NetScaler Management and Analytics System is a platform designed for the organization and automation of policy management across devices and applications.
+The NetScaler Application Delivery Management (ADM) is a platform designed for the organization and automation of policy management across devices and applications.
 The tool is intended for IT professionals to manage the various NetScaler products from a single dashboard.
 This dashboard is applicable to all 5 versions (SDX/MPX/VPX/CPX/BLX) and works regardless of whether the device is deployed in the cloud or on-premises.
 The platform also provides real-time analytics.
+The NetScaler ADM is also available as a service.
+You can use this cloud solution to manage, monitor, and troubleshoot the entire global application delivery infrastructure from a single, unified, and centralized cloud-based console.

 History

-1997 - Entrepreneur Michel K. Susai founded NetScaler December 1st, 1997 in San Jose, California.
+1997 - Entrepreneur Michel K. Susai founded NetScaler December 1, 1997 in San Jose, California.
 He created NetScaler as a solution for reducing infrastructure during the growth of the Internet in the late 1990s.